Simple Minds: New Gold Dream and breakthrough (1982–1983)

+Mainstream success (1984–1987)

-The next record, Sparkle in the Rain, was produced by Steve Lillywhite and released in February 1984.
-It gave rise to successful singles like "Waterfront" (which hit No. 1 in a few European countries) and "Speed Your Love to Me" and "Up on the Catwalk".
-Sparkle in the Rain topped the charts in the UK and hit the Top 20 in several other countries (including Canada, where it reached No. 13).
+The band released their sixth studio album, Sparkle in the Rain, in February 1984 which entered the UK albums chart at No. 1.
+It was preceded by the single "Speed Your Love to Me" which reached No. 20 on the singles chart.
+A third single from the album, "Up on the Catwalk", was subsequently released and also reached the Top 30 in the UK.
+Sparkle in the Rain hit the Top 20 in several other countries (including Canada, where it reached No. 13).
+The band spent much of 1984 touring the world, including Australia, Europe, North America and Japan.
 In 1984, Jim Kerr married Chrissie Hynde of the Pretenders (who renamed herself Christine Kerr).
 Simple Minds headlined a North American tour supported by China Crisis during the Canadian leg and supported the Pretenders in the US while Hynde was pregnant with Kerr's daughter.
 The marriage lasted until 1990.

-Despite the band's new-found popularity in the UK, Europe, Canada and Australia, Simple Minds remained essentially unknown in the US.
-The band's UK releases on Arista were not picked up by Arista USA who had 'right of first refusal' for their releases.
-The 1985 film The Breakfast Club broke Simple Minds into the US market, when the band achieved their only No. 1 U.S. pop hit in April 1985 with the film's opening track, "Don't You (Forget About Me)".
-The song was written by Keith Forsey and Steve Schiff; Forsey offered the song to Billy Idol and Bryan Ferry before Simple Minds agreed to record it.
-The song soon became a chart-topper in many other countries around the world.
+Already a popular band in the UK, Europe, Canada and Australia, Simple Minds were starting to crack the US charts in 1983.
+The band's early UK releases on Arista were not picked up by Arista USA, who had 'right of first refusal' for their releases.
+By 1983, the band had moved to A&M Records in the US and began gaining traction.
+The band's US breakthrough finally came in 1985, thanks to one of the year's most successful films, The Breakfast Club.
+For the film's soundtrack, the band recorded "Don't You (Forget About Me)", a song written by Keith Forsey and Steve Schiff, which had previously been offered to Billy Idol and Bryan Ferry before being offered to Simple Minds.
+Released as a single, the song reached No. 1 in the US, and also became a hit in many other countries around the world, including the UK, where it became the band's first Top 10 single.